doctorfree/nvim-lazyman/README.md

 Unsupported Neovim configurations can be installed and initialized in this manner but there are often errors and issues such as an initialization process that Lazyman does not yet support.
-For example, the excellent Neovim configuration framework at https://github.com/NvChad/NvChad includes some user interaction during initialization.
-I have not yet figured out how to automate that type of initialization.

-Unsupported Neovim configurations are primarily viewed as exploratory and are not recommended.
 However, you may find it useful or interesting to explore, resolve errors and issues, and contribute to the ever expanding set of Lazyman supported Neovim configurations.

 Feel free to open an issue at
 https://github.com/doctorfree/nvim-lazyman/issues to help tackle any problems